dogweather/forkful/content/en/elixir/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ need\u2026"
 lastmod: '2024-03-13T22:44:59.794379-06:00'
 model: gpt-4-1106-preview
-summary: "Figuring out a future or past date involves computing a date that is so\
-  \ many days, months, or years from a specific point in time.
-Programmers often need\u2026"
+summary: Figuring out a future or past date involves computing a date that is so many days, months, or years from a specific point in time.
 title: Calculating a date in the future or past
 weight: 26
 ---